Accommodations for Dyslexic Students

-All accommodations are to be done as discreetly as possible – try not to draw undue attention to the student’s difficulties – they have enough trouble as it is.
 An accommodation is an alteration that gives a student the chance to successfully demonstrate what he/she knows.
-An accommodation does not guarantee success, but denying it guarantees failure.
+It does not guarantee success, but denying it guarantees failure.
 Fair does not mean treating everyone the same.
 Fair means providing what each student needs to have a chance to succeed in class.

 Traditional ways of teaching spelling don’t work with dyslexic students.
-While we teach spelling a different way, we ask that you:
+While we teach them spelling in a different way, we ask that you:

 - Do not trade papers to grade the test.